wp-plugins/subheading/trunk/readme.txt

 Some plugins will hide the element containing the post title, which is this element that the subheading input is appended to.

-To prevent the repositioning of the input, define WPSH_STATIC and set the value to true `define('WPSH_STATIC', true);`.
+You can prevent the repositioning of the input via the options page.

 == Screenshots ==

-1. The Sub Heading option is displayed directly below the main title.
+1. The SubHeading option is displayed directly below the main title.
+2. Settings are managed using a plugin options page.

 == Changelog ==

+= 1.0 =
+* Converted plugin to a class based structure.
+* Added new plugin settings pages with default actions.
 = 0.3.3 =
 * Added ability to prevent repositioning of the subheading input on edit page.
 * SubHeadings are now displayed on admin edit posts / pages lists.
 = 0.3.2 =
-* Fixed get_the_subheading function to return correctly.
+* Fixed `get_the_subheading` function to return correctly.
 = 0.3.1 =
 * Fixed character encoding issue.
 = 0.3 =